PROOF OF CLAIM ENGAGEMENT AGREEMENT

 The scope of our engagement is as follows:

 You are engaging the Firm to represent you to pursue claims against UMB Bank, N.A. ("UMB"), the lender at the Buckingham Senior Living Community, Inc. (the "Buckingham"), for funds from the sale of the Buckingham or other places, for priority as set forth in the Motion to Determine Standing or, Alternatively, for Order Granting Standing to Pursue Claims (the "Motion").
-You acknowledge that you have been provided a copy of the Motion and a copy of a complaint against UMB as attached to the Motion.
 You understand and agree that the Firm is authorized to pursue the alleged claims for you and others similarly situated against UMB and possibly others.
 You also understand that the Firm will be representing other individuals or estates with similar claims, and you specifically agree that the Firm may represent other individuals in this matter that are similarly situated.

 The claims you have or may have against the Buckingham and/or UMB are based on payments made to the Buckingham for amounts designated as "entrance fees" and other upfront costs to move into, renew, or for a new lease at the Buckingham (collectively, the "entrance fees") and the promises or representations made to you regarding such entrance fee amounts.
 You may have claims against the Buckingham or UMB for the return of part of such entrance fee amounts upon a move out, death, or other event.